-Share-based compensation relates to equity-settled grants of ordinary shares granted as per employment contract and equity-settled bonus grants of ordinary shares granted to Company's eligible employees.
-Awards are equity settled and cannot be settled in cash.
-The Company recognized the following share-based compensation expense in the statement of profit or loss, as an employee benefit expense during the year:
+During the previous year, share-based compensation relates to equity-settled grants of ordinary shares granted as per employment contract and equity-settled bonus grants of ordinary shares granted to Company's eligible employees.
+Awards were equity settled and cannot be settled in cash.
+The Company recognized the following share-based compensation expense in the statement of profit or loss, as an employee benefit expense during the year ended 31 December 2022:

-Equity settled share-based compensation expense:

-As per employment contract Equity settled share-based employment bonus
+Equity settled share-based compensation expense: 2022 As per employment contract Equity settled share-based employment bonus 1,968,311 4,762,320 6,730,631

 Awards for both grants were granted for nil consideration.
 The fair value of grants was determined by reference to the market value of the Company's ordinary shares on the date of grant for equity-settled awards.
-The number of awards settled in shares during the year was 196,237 (2021: Nil) in relation to the grants of ordinary shares as per employment contract and 60,400 (2021: Nil) in relation to the bonus grants of ordinary shares to Company's eligible employees.
+The number of awards settled in shares during the year of 2022 was 196,237 in relation to the grants of ordinary shares as per employment contract and 60,400 in relation to the bonus grants of ordinary shares to Company's eligible employees.